 Danica Patrick confirms she's dating Packers quarterback Aaron Rodgers

-It’s been revealed the celebrity race car driver is officially dating Green Bay Packers quarterback Aaron Rodgers.
+It’s been revealed that racecar driver Danica Patrick is officially dating Green Bay Packers quarterback Aaron Rodgers.

 “Yes, I can confirm that Danica is dating Aaron Rodgers,” a rep for Patrick, 35, told Fox News Monday.